 There are many commercially available Gigabit switches, repeaters and media converters that can be used to build the network, however some proprietary hardware is required to interface the consoles and Hydra I/O boxes to the network.
+However, to ensure consistency of performance and support, the Gigabit switch should not be seen as an item of IT technology, but an integral part of the Calrec audio system.
+It is therefore normally quoted and supplied as part of the Hydra installation.

 The diagram below shows a console and racks connected to a network via a Wide Area Bulk Card and Hydra Gigabit interface unit.
-3 Hydra I/O boxes and 2 modular Hydra I/O boxes are also shown, each with up to 96 inputs/outputs available to any console on the network.
+3 Hydra fixed format I/O boxes and 2 modular Hydra I/O boxes are also shown, each making inputs and outputs available to any console on the network.